- Museum number

 Limestone block statue of the male official Sahathor on a slim rectangular base.

-The front corners of the statue base are both damaged, and the nose, mouth and chin of Sahathor have also been chipped.
-There are various further small chips to the stone surface across the wig and particularly at the front and sides of the block form.
+Sahathor has suffered damage to his nose, mouth, left ear and chin, and there are small chips visible across the wig.
+The corners of the statue base are also damaged, and there are various further small chips to the stone across the front and both sides of the block form.

 - Production date